th3rring/brainbot_py/README.md

 ## Features

-- Easy integration with PyBullet for robot simulation
+- Integration with PyBullet - through Grapeshot - for robot simulation
-- Utilizes OMPL for motion planning
+- Utilizes OMPL for motion planning for a UR5 robot
+- Analytical inverse and forward kinematics solver
-- Custom samplers for primitive workspace geometries
+- Position samplers for primitive workspace geometries
-- Deterministic robot C-Space samplers for workspace pointclouds
+- Deterministic robot C-Space samplers for workspace regions

 ## Installation

-To install Brainbot Py as an editable library, simply run the following command:
+To install Brainbot Py as an editable developer library, simply run the following command:

 ```bash
 pip install -e .